 Trump’s escalating attacks on immigrants are a rejection of our American values of family, community, and fairness.
 This change would restrict legal immigration to only the wealthy few, shutting out the hard working families that enrich our communities and drive our economy.
 It would potentially discourage millions of eligible individuals across the country from receiving medical attention, while exacerbating financial insecurity, hunger, and homelessness.
 Thousands of Coloradans would be directly affected, and our state would lose millions in economic activity.

 This isn’t the first time we’ve faced abuses like this, both in our nation’s history and from this administration.
 And just as we’ve done before, everyday Americans will rise up, speak out, and fight back.
 This is a fight for our values, our communities, and our nation’s soul.
 Our future depends on the success of our immigrant friends and neighbors, and if we reject this dangerous public charge rule and embrace policies that help immigrants and their families succeed, we all win.

 Interested in getting involved in fighting back?
-Contact our director of health systems change, Aubrey Hill.
+Submit your comments to the Federal Register, which is our best hope for stopping this rule change.
+Contact our director of health systems change, Aubrey Hill, for more information.